-In basic arithmetic, in processes that involve both multiplication and division, HCF plays a very important role.
+In basic arithmetic, in processes that involve both multiplication and division, Highest Common Factor plays a very important role.
 Let us take a closer look at the principles on which the whole HCF ideas were based.

 What is HCF?

 The highest or largest factor common to any two or more natural numbers given is referred to as the HCF of the that provided numbers.
 There are a couple of other terms that are also used for representing HCF are GCD (Greatest Common Divisor), the greatest common denominator (GCD), and the greatest common divisor (GCD) as well.

 Getting some knowledge of factors and multiples can be helpful to identify HCF (Highest Common Factor) and LCM (Least Common Multiple).

 When you talk about any number factor, we’re referring to any number that absolutely divides that given number, with no remainder.
 The reasons for 27, for example, are 1, 3, 9, and 27 alone.
 The number 4 cannot divide the number 10 without a remainder.
 If we divide when you divide the number10 by 4, the answer is obviously 2.5 that does not fall under the integer numbers.
 For this reason, 4 cannot be defined as a factor of 10.
 We must note that the variables are either less than the original number or equal to it.